-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for research and evaluation on violence against women.
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of victims of crime, particularly at the state, local, and tribal levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding of innovative, investigator-initiated technology research and development (R&D) projects to apply advances in artificial intelligence (AI) to promote the successful reentry of offenders under community supervision in the United States.
+This program furthers the U.S. Department of Justice's priorities to reduce crime and to protect police, other public safety personnel, and the public.